-The Donnell Fire started Wednesday, Aug 1st near the east side of Donnell Lake at 7:49 p.m. it has destroyed 54 structures, 81 outbuildings and burned 36,450 acres or almost 57 square miles (147.5 sq km).
+The Donnell Fire started Wednesday, Aug 1st near the east side of Donnell Lake at 7:49 p.m. it destroyed 54 structures, 81 outbuildings and burned 36,450 acres or almost 57 square miles (147.5 sq km).
 The cause, detailed here was an escaped unattended campfire.
 The fire was fully extinguished on December 17, 2018.
 (Jump to end of the timeline).

 August 2, at 1 p.m.: Air and ground crews are heading to a vegetation fire that was called into the Stanislaus National Forest dispatch.
 The flames are reported to be burning in Tuolumne County in the area of Donnell Vista, off Highway 108 in the Summit Ranger District.
 Forest Service spokesperson Diana Fredlund details, “It’s a one to two acre fire in the wilderness near the Donnell Inlet.
 We are ordering additional resources up to take a look.”
 Assessments jumped to 30-40 acres in a few hours and to 75 acres by 4 p.m.
 The fire was reported as running along the Middle Fork Stanislaus River; “The fire consists of a main fire and two spots fires,” details Fredlund.
 “The spot fires are about a quarter mile up the stream from the main fire.
 Everything is on the north side of the river.”
 The fire was 350 acres and evacuation advisory for the Wagner Housing tract and Clark’s Fork and Camp Liahona in Clark Fork was issued.
 A helicopter used water from Lake Donnell, more resources to arrive Friday morning.
 Fredlund “We are waiting for the hotshots to come in as they’re the ones trained to do it.”
 Day one details here.